 If you’re not prepared for winter in Zion, however, your trip won’t be as comfortable as it could be.
 With elevation ranging from just under 4,000’ to well over 8,700’, you need the right gear to tackle the variable weather conditions.

 With that in mind, let’s look at what you’ll need for the best winter experience in Zion.

 With exposure to wind, sun, and the chance of rain or snow, it is always good to bring along some layers of clothing that can be easily added or removed.
 The right kind of clothing for Zion in the cold season includes long sleeve shirts, and zippered leg-pants that turn long pants into shorts, or vice-versa.
 If you intend to be in the water (slot canyons) it is wise to put some articles of clothing in water-proof or zip-lock bags so you’ll have some dry clothing.

 Rain and Wind Protection

-Rain / Wind Protection: It is wise to include an inexpensive rain poncho, and an emergency reflective foil blanket, as these items are small, light, and always easy to include in a small backpack or waist pack.
+Zion in December – or any winter month is almost always going to be cold and wet.
+It is wise to include an inexpensive rain poncho, and an emergency reflective foil blanket, as these items are small, light, and always easy to include in a small backpack or waist pack.
 These items can be converted into a crude shelter if needed.